comunica/Article-ISWC2018-Resource/content/architecture.md

 ### Customizable Wiring at Design-time through Dependency Injection

+There is no such thing as _the_ Comunica engine, instead, Comunica is a meta engine that can be _instantiated_ into different engines based on different configurations.
-Comunica achieves customizability at design-time using the concept of [_dependency injection_](cite:cites DependencyInjection).
+Comunica achieves this customizability at design-time using the concept of [_dependency injection_](cite:cites DependencyInjection).
-Using a configuration file, which is created before the engine is started, components can be _selected_, _configured_ and _combined_.
+Using a configuration file, which is created before an engine is started, components for an engine can be _selected_, _configured_ and _combined_.
 For this, we use the [Components.js](cite:cites componentsjs) JavaScript dependency injection framework, This framework is based on semantic module descriptions and configuration files using the [Object-Oriented Components ontology](cite:cites describingsoftwareconfigurations).